NumEconCopenhagen/projects-2019-credible-threats/Credible Threats/README.md

 Each of the projects are contained in their own folder.

-Furthermore it contains an overview of each members feedback given to other projects in the file: "feedback.txt"
+Furthermore it contains an overview of each members feedback given to other projects in the file: "Feedback.txt"